max-andr/relu_networks_overconfident/README.md

 For **ACET**, the parameters `at_frac`, `pgd_niter` and `pgd_eps` should be positive.
 In the paper, we used `pgd_niter=40` and `pgd_eps=0.3`.
 While for plain and **CEDA** training the value of `pgd_eps` is not used, you can set it to compare their TensorBoard evaluations.
 As an example, for training the **ACET** model on SVHN we used the following command:

 `python3 train.py --exp_name='acet_svhn' --gpus=0 --n_epochs=100 --dataset=svhn --model=resnet_small --loss='max_conf' --opt=momentum --lr=0.1 --lmbd=0.0005 --pgd_eps=0.3 --at_frac=1 --pgd_niter=40`

+## Pre-trained models from the paper
+You can find all the models presented in Table 1 in the folder `exps_paper`.
+The file names of the models contain the hyperparameters used for their training.
+For example:
+`2019-04-04 16:27:49_dataset=cifar100 model=resnet_small p_norm=inf lmbd=0.0005 at_frac=1.0 pgd_eps=0.3 pgd_niter=40 frac_perm=0.5 loss=max_conf`

+means that the model was trained on CIFAR-100, the architecture was `resnet_small` (see `models.ResNetSmall` for its definition), **ACET** was applied on 50% examples in every batch (`at_frac=1.0`) wrt the Linf-norm `eps=0.3`, where the 40 steps of PGD were used in the robust optimization procedure.
+The loss function used in PGD was the maximum log probability taken over all classes.`frac_perm=0.5` means that the noise is generated with 50% uniform and 50% permutation noise.

 ## Evaluation